 This is especially important for women with hair loss, as self-diagnosis is difficult due to the mass of potential contributing factors.

-Book a free consultation to find out more about the different types of Minoxidil, as well as alternative hair loss treatments.
+Book a consultation to find out more about the different types of Minoxidil, as well as alternative hair loss treatments.

 Simply fill in your details in the form below and we'll get in touch with you shortly.